ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

 ## Download the ev3dev cross-compiler image

 We provide images with developer tools already installed.
-Grab the one appropriate for for your hardware...
+Grab the one appropriate for your hardware...

     docker pull ev3dev-docker-docker.bintray.io/debian-jessie-armel-cross

 This will take some time.
-The download is 100s of megabytes.
+The download is hundreds of megabytes.

 When it is finished, we can give it a shorter name...